 - Present and future medical expenses

 - Lost wages from being unable to work

 - Lost earning capacity you would have earned if not injured

 - Pain and suffering, both physical and mental

 - Loss of enjoyment of life

 Determining liability and seeking compensation can be challenging after a collision caused by a rideshare driver.
 Gordon & Partners is prepared to help you understand your legal options during a free consultation.
 There is no obligation for you to hire us after this initial meeting.

 We also charge no upfront fees to use our services.
 Our firm only receives payment if we help you obtain compensation.
-We have recovered millions in compensation on behalf of our clients, including car accident victims, over more than two decades.
+We have recovered millions in compensation on behalf of our clients, including car accident victims, since 1993.